Zaneham/Zaneham/README.md

 **zanehambly@gmail.com**

 Available for contract work, collaboration, or conversation about legacy systems, compiler development, and safety-critical software.
-Also looking for an internship as part of my degree with AUT.
-Right to work in New Zealand, the UK, Australia, and the EU.